 If you want to get the best use of it, spray each section as you style.
 That way, all the hair gets protection.
 And for my coily hair, I prevent fly-aways by spraying some product onto my hand, then patting my hair into place.

-In one of many lectures on skin protection that I’ve had, I asked my professor the best thing a 20-30-year-old could do for their skin.
-The secret is sunscreen y’all.
+Wanna know the best thing a 20-30-year-old could do for their skin?
+The secret is sunscreen.
 Besides hydrating, toning and using peels, protecting skin from harmful sun-rays is your best bet at fighting wrinkles, even before they appear.
 I stayed away from sunscreen for the longest because I couldn’t seem to find a product that embraced my deep skin tone.

 Supergoop came through with their Sun-Defying Sunscreen Oil.
 This product is amazing for a few reasons.
 First it’s an oil, so there’s no white finish.
 Secondly, again it’s an oil, so it plays double duty on acting both as a sunscreen and giving my body that summer glow.
 The oil is also really lightweight, spreads around easily and smells heavenly.
 Lastly and most important, the product is labeled “Broad Spectrum SPF 50.”